-During one of my grad school classes, the professor shared a diagram of keywords representing the career paths that a writer could pursue.
-You can imagine what showed up on the list: copywriter, journalist, magazine editor, communications manager, all-around grammar stickler.
+When I was in graduate school, one of my professors shared a diagram of keywords representing the career paths a writer could pursue.
+You can imagine what showed up: copywriter, journalist, magazine editor, communications manager, all-around grammar stickler.
 But my classmates and I soon realized something was missing: “technical writer” was nowhere to be seen.

 And that was the point.

 Technical writing, more formally known as technical communication, is not a well-understood field.
 People usually reduce it to creating user manuals, which aren’t exactly reputable products of human imagination. (“So you’re the one to call when my instructions are wrong!” chortle my relatives.)
 Or perhaps your impression is formed by Dilbert’s Tina the Technical Writer, that under-appreciated language slave who must write self-explanatory prose for inane users, with little to no context of how the product actually works.
 Whatever the case, I’m willing to bet that we have all encountered bland, confusing help content that made us yearn for human conversation instead.

 But technical writing is far more necessary and creative than we think.
 In fact I would go so far as to argue that technical writing is an indispensable element of humane technological progress, and that if you’re a student or a professional with strong writing abilities, you should consider it one of your best career options.

 Here’s a thought experiment to get you started.
 Suppose the founder of a software company has the following challenge:

 “We’re building an amazing new product, and we need to explain how it works to different groups of people with varying levels of technical expertise.
 The end users need instructions.
 New hires need background information and standard operating procedures.
 Sales teams need to understand the product’s value proposition.
 Engineers need to know how to extend the product and what to do if something goes wrong.
 And we need to keep this information accurate and up-to-date as the product evolves.”